mooseyscountrygarden.com » Shrubs « Escallonias | Exochorda - The Spring Bride »

 I've put the girls together!

-Crab-Apples Charlotte and Elizabeth
+Crab-Apples Charlotte and Barbara Anne

 Then I grow a labelled variety called Charlotte, with yellow apples and the most beautiful late blossom.
 Charlotte spreads herself out somewhat - in fact, her branches, apples, and blossom are all on a larger and sparser scale than expected.
 I'm not sure if she's a New Zealand bred variety, or a common garden species.